Install a Cluster ActiveGate

-Cluster ActiveGate can be installed either on Linux or Windows.
+Follow these steps to install a Cluster ActiveGate on Linux or Windows.

 Before you begin

-Log into your Dynatrace Server and select Home from the navigation menu to enter the Dynatrace Cluster Management Console.
+In the Dynatrace menu, go to Home to enter the Dynatrace Cluster Management Console.

 Click the browse […] button and select Add new Cluster ActiveGate.

-wgetcommand line and paste it into your terminal window.
-Make sure to copy the command directly from the cluster page because the command contains your cluster master address.
+wgetcommand line from the first (Run this command on the target host) text box, and paste it into your terminal window.
+Make sure you copy the command directly from the cluster page, because the command contains your cluster main address.

 Run the installer